The History Center is responsible for a number of active programs and projects.

 Conferences: Historical conferences under the auspices of the History Center.

-Rutgers Activities: History Center staff members teach courses at Rutgers University.
+Stevens Activities: History Center staff members teach courses at Stevens Institute of Technology.